Hexilee/unhtml/README.md

 )
 ```

-In traditional way, we should do like this
+In the traditional way, we should do it like this:

 ```go
 package example